Homework 10 Solutions

 Each sibling pair should appear only once in the output, and siblings should be

-Hint: First, create a helper table containing each pair of siblings.
+Hint: First, create a helper table containing the names of each pair of siblings.
 This will make comparing the sizes of siblings when constructing the main table easier.
+Make sure to not pair a child with themselves and do not include duplicate pairs.

 Hint: If you join a table with itself, use